huridocs/uwazi-documentation/admin-docs/organising-your-collection.md

 - Using the FEATURED operator will display only templates that you have explicitly configured as Primary Filters.
 - Using the ALL operator will display a list of every template that exists in your collection, including the templates you haven’t configured as Primary Filters.

--
-Next to any **Multiselect** properties that you have configured as filters, you will see an **And/Or** toggle next to the filter:
+Next to any **Select** properties with multiple select configured that you have set as filters, you will see an **And/Or** toggle next to the filter:

 - Using the **AND** operator will display the entities that contain all the properties for which you are filtering.
 - Using the **OR** operator will display the entities that contain at least one of the properties for which you are filtering.

-For **Select** and **Multiselect** properties which utilise **Thesauri** with terms nested into groups, you will notice three different possible configurations when using them as filters in the sidebar:
+For **Select** properties which utilise **Thesauri** with terms organised into groups, you will notice three different possible configurations when using them as filters in the sidebar:

-- Clicking on a group name will select all of the terms nested within the group, resulting in a green checkmark next to the group’s name as well as next to all of the corresponding terms.
+- Clicking on a group name will select all of the terms contained within the group, resulting in a green checkmark next to the group’s name as well as next to all of the corresponding terms.
   - For example, imagine a group named Asia which contains the terms ```Bangladesh```, ```Cambodia``` and ```India```.
 If you click on ```Asia```, the terms ```Bangladesh```, ```Cambodia``` and ```India``` will be selected and consequently, all entities that match these filters will appear in the Library.

-- Clicking on the group name will select all of the terms nested within the group.
-However, you are free to deselect individual terms that are nested within the group.
+- Clicking on the group name will select all of the terms contained within the group.
+However, you are free to deselect individual terms within the group.
+However, you are free to deselect individual terms within the group.
 This will result in a green line next to the group’s name and a green checkmark next to only those terms that you want to apply as filters.
   - For example, imagine a group named Asia which contains the terms ```Bangladesh```, ```Cambodia``` and ```India```.
 If you click on ```Asia```, the terms ```Bangladesh```, ```Cambodia``` and ```India``` will all be selected.
 You can uncheck ```Cambodia```, and consequently only entities that match the ```Bangladesh``` and ```India``` filters will appear in the Library.

-- Clicking on the group name twice will result in a green box next to the group’s name and checkmarks next to all of the terms nested within it; however, the terms will be grayed out and you will be unable to deselect individual terms.
+- Clicking on the group name twice will result in a green box next to the group’s name and checkmarks next to all of the terms contained within it; however, the terms will be grayed out and you will be unable to deselect individual terms.
 This action selects the group as a unit and creates a URL for the filtered entities that will automatically incorporate any additional terms that are added later on to the group.
   - For example, imagine a group named ```Asia``` which contains the terms ```Bangladesh```, ```Cambodia``` and ```India```.
 Now imagine that you need a link to only entities in your Library that have something to do with ```Asia```.
 Double click on ```Asia``` in the filters sidebar and the terms ```Bangladesh```, ```Cambodia``` and ```India``` will all be selected, and the browser will display a URL for this subset of your entities.
 If later on you expand the ```Asia``` group and add ```Myanmar```, you can use the same URL as before to see only entities in your Library that have something to do with ```Asia``` – entities that match the ```Myanmar``` filter will be displayed alongside ones that match the ```Bangladesh```, ```Cambodia``` and ```India``` filters.

 ## How to search within your collection